AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 - Virtualization overhead is not noticeable, full integration between guest and host os's, you can run binaries compiled for MS Windows from linux.
 - You can navigate and communicate between ubuntu and windows as Ubuntu acts like a disk drive.
 - You can install conda environment in ubuntu, use GPU, use pycharm on windows to connect to WSL conda env and more.
-- Do not code in both OS, use for example pycharm or vscode on windows with a conda environment installed on WSL.
+- Do not code in both OS, use, for example, pycharm or vscode on windows with a conda environment installed on WSL.
 The best thing is to combine the power of Windows with WSL.

 ### 3.1.
 Install WSL:
 - Install WSL ``` wsl --install ```